zircleUI/docs/docs/api/z-view.md

 - `xs`,
 - `xxs`

-Note that **zircle ui** is responsive so, the diameter changes according the width of the browser's viewport when the app is in `full` mode.
+Note that **zircle-ui** is responsive so, the diameter changes according the width of the browser's viewport when the app is in `full` mode.
 In `mixed` mode the diameter changes according the width of the canvas.

 ### Organize your content
 In a `z-view` you can add different kind of contents, such as: text, forms, images, graphs, videos, etc. To organize them `z-view` provides a bunch of slots and properties.